 Each year OSU Faculty publish a remarkable range of literary contributions.
 Publication of these books is an important dimension to faculty creativity that goes through a rigorous peer review process and is an important part of validating their work.
-OSU authors will be honored during two authors lectures in April, at which time, all OSU authors will be acknowledged and information regarding their literary work will be available for guests.
-More details regarding the Author Lectures will be forthcoming.
+OSU authors will be honored during two authors lectures in May, at which time, all OSU authors will be acknowledged and information regarding their literary work will be available for guests.

 Faculty members must be the principal author – chapter authors do not qualify.
 Editors of collections/volumes of original scholarship.

 Do not include pamphlets, brochures, limited distribution research monographs, workbooks, or manuals